pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 Everything in RoughJS gets normalized to curves.
 Lines, Polygons, Ellipses, etc. So creating a sketchy curve is natural extension.
 In RoughJS you provide a set of points on the curve, and [Curve fitting](https://en.wikipedia.org/wiki/Curve_fitting) is used to translate these into a set of Cubic Bezier Curves.

-Each Bezier curve has two end points, and two control points.
-By randmoizing these based on `roughness`, one can create sketchy curves in the same fashion.
+Each Bezier curve has two endpoints, and two control points.
+By randomizing these based on `roughness`, one can create sketchy curves in the same fashion.

 <figure>
   <img alt="Sine wave" loading="lazy" width="397" height="192" src="/stuff/posts/roughjs/sine.png">